YangLabHKUST/XPASS/README.md

 0.02016132 0.01356299 0.02631185
 ```

-While the reference panels have only limmited samples, XPASS still achieves 30% relative improvement in terms of $R^2$.
+While the reference panels have only limmited samples, XPASS still achieves 30% relative improvement compared to LDpred-inf in terms of $R^2$.